 Linear navigation diagram

-Linear reciprocal navigationSometimes you might want your visitor to view a thread of information in a linear fashion with the option of back clicking.
+Sometimes you might want your visitor to view a thread of information in a linear fashion with the option of back clicking.
 This is where reciprocal linking works well.
 Below is a diagram that explains how this is done.

-Linear reciprocal navigation diagramReciprocal navigation, just like linear navigation, follows a straight line through a website.
-But, it allows the visitor to move back and forth between a series of pages.
-Just setup your links with a start page an end page and links tying the pages together that lie between them.
-This will keep your visitor in one area of your website until they decide to opt out.
-Basically this is how a browser works.
+Reciprocal navigation, just like linear navigation, follows a straight line through a website.
+But, it allows the visitor to move back and forth between a series of pages of content.
+To do this set-up your links with a start page an end page and provide reciprocal links that tie the intermediate pages together.
+This method of navigation will keep your visitor in one area of your website until they decide to opt out.
+Basically this is how a web browser works.
 The back and forward buttons in the toolbar perform this reciprocal function.
 You can move forward or back in your browser window but always in a straight line.